Germany's Heiko Maas visits Libya on peace mission | DW | 17.08.2020

 In talks with Prime Minister Fayez Serraj from Libya's internationally recognized government in the capital, Tripoli, Maas is to discuss how to reach peace with military strongman Khalifa Haftar.

 Haftar has the support of a rival administration based in Tobruk, and Egypt, Russia and the United Arab Emirates (UAE) also back him.
-Serraj has backing from Turkey and Qatar.
+Serraj enjoys support from Turkey and Qatar.

 Maas will also push for a demilitarized zone to be set up around the strategically important city of Sirte on the Mediterranean coast, currently held by Haftar's troops.
 The proposal was put forward by the United Nations.